 - 1 medium zucchini halved and sliced

-- 1 tsp salt divided (I use Kosher Salt)
+- 1 teaspoon salt divided (I use Kosher Salt)

-- 12 oz shrimp peeled & deveined (tail on or off)
+- 12 ounce shrimp peeled & deveined (tail on or off)

-Scatter broccoli, onion, green beans and zucchini on a baking sheet.
-Drizzle 1 ½ T corn oil over veggies and sprinkle with ½ tsp salt, ¼ tsp black pepper and ½ tsp Italian seasoning.
+- Scatter broccoli, onion, green beans and zucchini on a baking sheet.
+Drizzle 1 ½ T corn oil over veggies and sprinkle with ½ teaspoon salt, ¼ teaspoon black pepper and ½ teaspoon Italian seasoning.
 Toss well to coat and evenly distribute seasonings.

-While veggies are in oven, place shrimp in bowl.
-Stir shrimp together with remaining 1 T corn oil, ½ tsp salt, ¼ tsp pepper, garlic powder and onion powder.
+- While veggies are in oven, place shrimp in bowl.
+Stir shrimp together with remaining 1 T corn oil, ½ teaspoon salt, ¼ teaspoon pepper, garlic powder and onion powder.
 Set aside.